-304.21 (3) "new residency slot" means the creation of a new residency position and the 304.22 execution of a contract with a new resident in a residency program.

-304.23 Subd.
-2. Expansion grant program. (a) The commissioner of health shall award

-304.24 primary care residency expansion grants to eligible primary care residency programs to

-304.25 plan and implement new residency slots.
-A planning grant shall not exceed \$75,000, and a

-304.26 training grant shall not exceed \$150,000 per new residency slot for the first year, \$100,000

-304.27 for the second year, and \$50,000 for the third year of the new residency slot.

-304.28 (b) Funds may be spent to cover the costs of:

-304.29 (1) planning related to establishing an accredited primary care residency program;

-304.30 (2) obtaining accreditation by the Accreditation Council for Graduate Medical

-- 304.31 Education or another national body that accredits residency programs; - 304.32 (3) establishing new residency programs or new resident training slots; - 304.33 (4) recruitment, training, and retention of new residents and faculty; - 304.34 (5) travel and lodging for new residents; - 304.35 (6) faculty, new resident, and preceptor salaries related to new residency slots;

-- 305.1 (7) training site improvements, fees, equipment, and supplies required for new 305.2 primary care resident training slots; and - 305.3 (8) supporting clinical education in which trainees are part of a primary care team 305.4 model. - Subd.
+- (1) "eligible primary care residency program" means a program that meets the following criteria: - (i) is located in Minnesota; - (ii) trains medical residents in the specialties of family medicine, general internal medicine, general pediatrics, psychiatry, geriatrics, or general surgery; and - (iii) is accredited by the Accreditation Council for Graduate Medical Education or presents a credible plan to obtain accreditation; - (2) "eligible project" means a project to establish a new eligible primary care residency program or create at least one new residency slot in an existing eligible primary care residency program; and - (3) "new residency slot" means the creation of a new residency position and the execution of a contract with a new resident in a residency program. - Subd.
+2. Expansion grant program. (a) The commissioner of health shall award primary care residency expansion grants to eligible primary care residency programs to plan and implement new residency slots.
+A planning grant shall not exceed \$75,000, and a training grant shall not exceed \$150,000 per new residency slot for the first year, \$100,000 for the second year, and \$50,000 for the third year of the new residency slot. - (b) Funds may be spent to cover the costs of: - (1) planning related to establishing an accredited primary care residency program; - (2) obtaining accreditation by the Accreditation Council for Graduate Medical Education or another national body that accredits residency programs; - (3) establishing new residency programs or new resident training slots; - (4) recruitment, training, and retention of new residents and faculty; - (5) travel and lodging for new residents; - (6) faculty, new resident, and preceptor salaries related to new residency slots; - (7) training site improvements, fees, equipment, and supplies required for new primary care resident training slots; and - (8) supporting clinical education in which trainees are part of a primary care team model. - Subd.
 3. Applications for expansion grants.
-Eligible primary care residency 305.5 programs seeking a grant shall apply to the commissioner.
-Applications must include the 305.6 number of new primary care residency slots planned or under contract; attestation that 305.7 funding will be used to support an increase in the number of available residency slots; 305.8 a description of the training to be received by the new residents, including the location 305.9 of training; a description of the project, including all costs associated with the project; 305.10 all sources of funds for the project; detailed uses of all funds for the project; the results 305.11 305.12 expected; and a plan to maintain the new residency slot after the grant period.
-The applicant must describe achievable objectives, a timetable, and roles and capabilities of 305.13 responsible individuals in the organization.
-305.14 - 305.15 Subd.
+Eligible primary care residency programs seeking a grant shall apply to the commissioner.
+Applications must include the number of new primary care residency slots planned or under contract; attestation that funding will be used to support an increase in the number of available residency slots; a description of the training to be received by the new residents, including the location of training; a description of the project, including all costs associated with the project; all sources of funds for the project; detailed uses of all funds for the project; the results expected; and a plan to maintain the new residency slot after the grant period.
+The applicant must describe achievable objectives, a timetable, and roles and capabilities of responsible individuals in the organization.

+- Subd.
 4. Consideration of expansion grant applications.
-The commissioner shall review each application to determine whether or not the residency program application 305.16 is complete and whether the proposed new residency program and any new residency 305.17 305.18 slots are eligible for a grant.
-The commissioner shall award grants to support up to six family medicine, general internal medicine, or general pediatrics residents; four psychiatry 305.19 residents; two geriatrics residents; and two general surgery residents.
-If insufficient 305.20 applications are received from any eligible specialty, funds may be redistributed to 305.21 applications from other eligible specialties.
-305.22 - 305.23Subd.
+The commissioner shall review each application to determine whether or not the residency program application is complete and whether the proposed new residency program and any new residency slots are eligible for a grant.
+The commissioner shall award grants to support up to six family medicine, general internal medicine, or general pediatrics residents; four psychiatry residents; two geriatrics residents; and two general surgery residents.
+If insufficient applications are received from any eligible specialty, funds may be redistributed to applications from other eligible specialties. - Subd.
 5. Program oversight.
-During the grant period, the commissioner may305.24require and collect from grantees any information necessary to evaluate the program.305.25Appropriations made to the program do not cancel and are available until expended.
+During the grant period, the commissioner may require and collect from grantees any information necessary to evaluate the program.
+Appropriations made to the program do not cancel and are available until expended.

-305.26 Sec.
-17. [144.1911] INTERNATIONAL MEDICAL GRADUATES ASSISTANCE 305.27 PROGRAM.
+Sec.
+17. [144.1911] INTERNATIONAL MEDICAL GRADUATES ASSISTANCE PROGRAM.